 Chip Carving Classes

-I periodically offer an introductory class on chip carving.
-I was originally trained by world class chip carver Wayne Barton of Illinois.
-I use chip carving as an ornamentation for bowls, boxes, and shelves.
-I've done demonstrations in schools and for scout, and I have taught church groups, woodcarving club members, and the Sons of Norway.
-All ages and levels of experience are welcome in this workshop that intends to inspire people to explore their own artistic expression.
+I periodically offer a class on chip carving.
+I use chip carving as an ornamentation for bowls, boxes, shelves, and on religious artwork.
+The artwork on the left, part of a triptych, was provided for the chapel at Good Samaritan Hospital in Downers Grove, Il.
+I've done demonstrations in schools and for scouts, and I have taught church groups, woodcarving club members, and the Sons of Norway.
+My intention is to welcome participants, youth and adults, so they are inspired to explore their own artistic expression.

-Since Barb and I want to encourage young people and adults to learn more about woodworking and woodcarving, we occasionally do presentations or demonstrations.
-Since living in North Dakota, I've done presentations on ale bowl carving at the Devils Lake Rotary Club, the Boy Scouts, Sons of Norway, and the Pioneer Daughters.
-I've done handtool woodworking demonstrations at Lake Region Heritage Center, Lake Region Corporation, Historic Fort Totten, Pioneer Village in Rugby and the historic Gingras Trading Center in Pembina, ND.
+Barb and I want to encourage young people and adults to learn more about woodworking and woodcarving.
+I've done presentations on ale bowl carving at the Icelandic State Park, Devils Lake Art Fair, Devils Lake Rotary Club, Boy Scouts, Sons of Norway, and the Pioneer Daughters.
+Other hand tool woodworking demonstrations were offered at the Manfred School Days, Lake Region Heritage Center, Lake Region Corporation, Historic Fort Totten, Pioneer Village in Rugby and at the historic Gingras Trading Center in Pembina, ND.